Sun Belt: Projections

 Events leading up to and including the 2008–2009 recession led some to question whether growth projections for the Sun Belt had been overstated.
 The economic bubble that led to the recession appeared, to some observers, to have been more acute in the Sun Belt than other parts of the country.
 Additionally, the traditional lure of cheaper labor markets in the region compared with America's older industrial centers has been eroded by overseas outsourcing trends.

 One of the greatest threats facing the belt in the coming decades is water shortages.
 Communities in California are making plans to build multiple desalination plants to supply fresh water and avert near-term crises.
-Texas, Georgia, and Florida also face increasingly serious shortages because of their rapidly expanding populations.
+Texas, Georgia, and Florida also face increasingly serious shortages because of their rapidly expanding populations and high per-capita water consumption.

 Lingering effects from the Great Recession slowed, and in some places even stopped, the migration from the Frost Belt to the Sun Belt, according to data tracking people's movements over the year from July 2012 – 2013.
 Americans remained cautious about moving to a different state over this period.
 However, migration to the Sun Belt from the Frost Belt resumed again, according to 2015 Census data estimates, with growing migration to the Sun Belt and out of the Frost Belt.
+By the 2020s, the United States' fastest-growing cities were in Sun Belt states and, in addition to the US South, Americans favored the Sun Belt for relocation.

 Politics

-The Sun Belt was a key target region for the Democratic Party in the 2020 United States elections.
+The Sun Belt has historically been more conservative than the nation at large, especially in comparison to regions such as New England, the Pacific Northwest, and to a somewhat lesser extent, the Mid-Atlantic states and the Rust Belt.
+This has been attributed in part to the high percentage of evangelical Christians living in the region.

+Increasing racial diversity and political realignment on urban/rural lines have made some Sun Belt states more competitive, though all states in the region excluding New Mexico and California continue to vote to the right of the national average.

 Democratic presidential candidate Joe Biden narrowly won the states of Arizona and Georgia in the presidential election, and the party gained seats in both states in the Senate elections.
-In 2022, Senators Mark Kelly of Arizona and Raphael Warnock of Georgia were elected to serve full 6-year terms in the Senate which cemented their hold on the region.
+In the 2024 presidential election, Donald Trump won the swing states of Arizona, North Carolina, Nevada, and Georgia.